manikamakam/Astar_algorithm/README.md

 ## Output

 The time taken by the algorithm to find the shortest path for default inputs is approximately 9 seconds.
-The time taken to find the shortest path including the live exploration of nodes is approximately 320 seconds.
+The time taken to find the shortest path including the live exploration of nodes is approximately 6 minutes

 The program will display the explored nodes as the search space is explored and will display the shortest path after it is found.